sxcluzive/sxcluzive/README.md

 Backend Engineer based in Hyderabad, India.
 Building systems where LLMs meet production infrastructure.

-Currently at **Sierra Wireless (Semtech)** — shipping NL→SQL pipelines, async APIs, and distributed backends.
+Software Engineer previously at **Zscaler** and **Sierra Wireless (Semtech)** — shipping NL→SQL pipelines, async APIs, and distributed backends.
 FastAPI, Python, and a deep affection for things that don't break at 3am.

 ---